 Cape Town International Airport is set for an R7 billion overhaul with a new runway, as well as new international and domestic departure lounges, due to be completed by 2023.
 Construction has begun on Kerzner Estate, an exclusive luxury estate on the Atlantic Seaboard owned by South African entrepreneur Sol Kernzer and his family.
 In Durban, construction began last year on the multi-million rand Durban Point Development project, which will extend the famous beachfront promenade and ultimately create around 6,750 permanent jobs.

-“These are just a few examples of where the construction industry is showing that it is poised to turn a corner in 2019,” says Sven Smit, portfolio director at Specialised Exhibitions Montgomery, which is once again running A-OSH EXPO – Africa’s largest occupational health and safety (OHS) expo – at Gallagher Convention Centre from 14 to 16 May this year.
+“These are just a few examples of where the construction industry is showing that it is poised to turn a corner in 2019,” says Sven Smit, portfolio director at Specialised Exhibitions a division of Montgomery Group, which is once again running A-OSH EXPO – Africa’s largest occupational health and safety (OHS) expo – at Gallagher Convention Centre from 14 to 16 May this year.
 “While the construction industry remains volatile, we do still see some hopeful signs coming out of this sector overall.
 Against this background, this year’s annual A-OSH EXPO, which turns nine in 2019, will showcase a number of prominent exhibitors that are involved in construction safety, from personal and protective equipment to all the equipment necessary for working at height in a safe manner.”

 Smit notes that working at height is an occupational hazard of the construction industry, whether an employee is driving a crane high above a site or working on scaffolding.